A step-by-step guide on connecting to LDS Web Feature Services (WFS) in QGIS.

 How to use LDS Web Feature Services (WFS) in QGIS

-Some LDS datasets (eg the Primary Parcels dataset) are too big to load in QGIS without first setting a limit to restrict the number of features returned.
+Some LDS datasets (for example, the Primary Parcels dataset) are too big to load in QGIS without first setting a limit to restrict the number of features returned.
 Often, if you try to load large LDS datasets without first setting a limit you may encounter a HTTP 504 timeout error.

 There are a few ways to set a limit within QGIS, including limiting the layer extents or by setting a maximum number of features that will be requested.

-Scale dependent rendering can also be set on the WFS layer so it doesn’t draw at small scales.
-You can set a scale dependency from the Layer> Properties menu.
+Scale dependent rendering can also be set on the WFS layer, so it does not draw at small scales.
+You can set a scale dependency from the Layer > Properties > Rendering menu.

 You can also create a custom filter to limit the WFS request, for example, by feature type or bounding box extent.
-You can find more information about these filtering options on our page about WFS related timeout errors.
+More nformation about these filtering options are on our page about WFS filtering.

-- From the QGIS application, click the Add WFS Layer globe icon shown below to bring up the Add layer window:
+- From the QGIS application, Layer > Add Layer click the Add WFS Layer (globe icon) to bring up the Add layer window:

 - Enter a name of your choosing in the Name field.

 Copy and paste the WFS URL from the ‘Services’ tab of your layer of choice in LDS into the URL field.
-For example, see the Services tab for the NZ Place Names (NZGB).
+For example, see the Services tab for the NZ Place Names (NZGB) dataset.

-Click OK (There’s no need to enter a username and password as the LINZ Data Service knows you’re a registered user from your API key):
+Click OK (There is no need to enter a username and password as the LINZ Data Service knows you’re a registered user from your API key):

-- Now that you’ve created a new connection under Server connections.
+- Now that you have created a new connection under Server connections

 Make sure you click on the Only request features overlapping the view extent checkbox.
 The option improves WFS performance by only requesting features in a bounding box.
 Click the Connect button:

-- Find the layer you want in the layer list that’s returned from the LINZ Data Service.
-Highlight it and click Add to add it to your map:
+- Find the layer you want in the layer list that is returned from the LINZ Data Service.
+Highlight it and click Add to add it to your map

 Note: A SQL query can be added under the 'Sql' field in the window above before loading the layer from the LDS server.
 You can build the query in SQL query composer.
 The composer can be opened by double-clicking Sql field or clicking the Build query button in the window above.
 This is similar to a SQL query on a database.
 Our help on WFS related timeouts provides some example filters.